Muda (Japanese term): Toyota's seven forms of waste

+A mnemonic may be useful for remembering the categories of waste, such as TIM WOOD or TIM WOODS (with the S referring to Skills).

 Unused skills

-Organizations often under-utilize the skills their workers have or permit workers to operate in silos so that knowledge is not shared.
+Organizations often under-utilize the skills their workers have, or permit workers to operate in silos so that knowledge is not shared.
+In other words, the workers are over-skilled.
 This was added to the original seven forms of waste, as resolving this waste is a key enabler to resolving the others.

 Alternative forms of waste

 The eight forms of waste were developed for Toyota specific processes.

 Other companies and individuals have elucidated or identified other forms of waste.
 Some examples follow: